esnet/docker/dtn-anonymous-gridftp/README.md

-## Anonymous GridFTP server DTN docker image
+## Anonymous GridFTP server DTN docker container

-The docker images run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.
+This docker container run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.

 Data is assumed to be in /home/data.
 Change the path in 'docker run' if that is not the case.